iWriteGigs

 C It is concerned with developing methods to prevent natural disasters from occurring.

-D It is concerned largely with surface geologic processes.
+D It is concerned with how natural geological processes affect man.

 E It applies the science of geology to problems arising from the complex interactions of water, soil, air, solid earth, and life.